French

 FRN 230en Colloquium: Topics in French Studies- Encountering Nature in the Early Modern World: Flora, Fauna, Empire (4 Credits)

 This course examines how writers from the 16th-18th centuries experienced their natural settings.
 These settings varied widely, encompassing both Europe and the Americas during early phases of colonization.
 The great variety of flora and fauna in these different locales prompted questions about what nature signified and for whom.
 How did such factors as gender, religion, ethnicity and social class combine with political influences in each century to cause shifting understandings and representations of the natural world?
 To explore this question, the class analyzes literary texts in multiple genres alongside illustrations, maps, paintings, historical documents and audiovisual materials.
-Students may receive credit for only one section of FRN 230.
+Restrictions: FRN 230 may not be repeated.
 Enrollment limited to 18.
 Course taught in French.
 WI {F}{L}

 FRN 230ll Colloquium: Topics in French Studies-French Literary Landscapes (4 Credits)

 Through texts by authors from Louis XIV to Colette, this class discusses questions about literary uses of landscape: Why do people flee or search for a landscape?
 What makes people cherish or fear a particular place?
-What do landscapes tell readers that the narrator or characters cannot or will not tell?
+What do landscapes tell readers that the narrator or characters cannot or does not tell?
 Other authors may include Rousseau, Victor Hugo, Chateaubriand, Maupassant, Apollinaire, Robbe-Grillet and James Sacré.
 Basis for the major.
-Students may receive credit for only one section of FRN 230.
 Prerequisite: FRN 220.
+Restrictions: FRN 230 may not be repeated.
 Enrollment limited to 18.
 Course taught in French.
 WI {F}{L}

 Fall, Spring, Variable